ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to Git and local workflow.md

 3. Demo scenario using Git Bash: creating new repo and initial commit
     1. The flow for using git starts with creating a directory (folder).
 The cycle as changes are made is `add` and `commit`.
 Small chunks as you go.
-    2. `mkdir Dogs` - create new folder named Dogs
+    2. `mkdir SampleApp` - create new folder named SampleApp
-    3. `cd Dogs` - move to the project folder
+    3. `cd SampleApp` - move to the project folder
     4. `git init` - initialize the repository
     5. `touch index.html` - create a new file
     6. `git status` - view the repository status